Jan 17, 2023

 Increase in Digital Audio

 Similar to traditional TV, the digital landscape has also reshaped radio.
 More familiar names to call digital audio might be podcasts or music streaming services like Spotify and Pandora.
-With a 75% brand recall rate, market researchers predict podcasts to account for over 5% of total time spent on digital media in 2023.
+Market researchers have found that podcasts account for one – third of the time of word audio in 2023.
 Moreover, music streaming increased by 28% from only three years ago.

 Visual oversaturation remains a top concern to digital experts leading to some serious untapped digital audio potential.
 While often overlooked, it has the power to create an engaging experience for users through sound and music.